 Due to the rising electric vehicle fleet size and demand for electric cars, Saudi Arabia is expected to hold a considerable share in the MEA region in the forecast period.

 The lithium-ion battery market is highly fragmented in nature, with BYD Company Limited, LG Chem Ltd., Panasonic Corporation, Samsung SDI Co.
 Ltd., Shenzhen BAK Battery Co.
 Ltd., and GS Yuasa Corporation as some of the major players.

 In Feb 2018, LG Chem and Mahindra & Mahindra Limited (an automotive manufacturer) announced a collaboration in the field of advanced lithium-ion battery technology.
 As part of this collaboration, the former company has started the supply of high-energy-density lithium-ion cells, based on the NMC (nickel–manganese–cobalt) chemistry, for the Mahindra and SsangYong range of electric vehicles.
 LG Chem has also started designing the battery modules for Mahindra Electric.

-Some of the major players operating in the global lithium-ion battery market are Hitachi Chemical Company Ltd., Johnson Controls International plc, Amperex Technology Limited Tesla Inc., Sony Corporation, Tianjin Lishen Battery Joint-Stock Co.
-Ltd., and Toshiba Corporation.
+Some other important player operating in the lithium-ion battery market are Hitachi Chemical Company Ltd., Johnson Controls International plc, Toshiba Corporation, Tesla Inc., Amperex Technology Limited, and Tianjin Lishen Battery Joint-Stock Co.
+Ltd.